apache/carbondata/docs/useful-tips-on-carbondata.md

   - **Put the frequently-used columns in the order of low to high cardinality**

-  If the table in the specified query has multiple columns which are frequently used to filter the results, it is suggested to put the columns in the order of cardinality low to high.
+  If the table in the specified query has multiple columns which are frequently used to filter the results, it is suggested to put the columns in the order of cardinality low to high in the properties of sort_column.
 This ordering of frequently used columns improves the compression ratio and enhances the performance of queries with filter on these columns.

-  For example, if MSISDN, HOST and Dime_1 are frequently-used columns, then the column order of table is suggested as Dime_1>HOST>MSISDN, because Dime_1 has the lowest cardinality.
+  For example, if MSISDN, HOST and Dime_1 are frequently-used columns, then the column order of table is suggested as Dime_1>HOST>MSISDN in the properties sort_column, because Dime_1 has the lowest cardinality.
   The create table command can be modified as suggested below :

   ```
   create table carbondata_table(
+    BEGIN_TIME bigint,
     msisdn String,
-      BEGIN_TIME bigint,
     HOST String,
     Dime_1 String,
     counter_1, Decimal
     ...

     )STORED BY 'carbondata'
     TBLPROPERTIES ('SORT_COLUMNS'='Dime_1, HOST, MSISDN')
   ```

   - **For measure type columns with non high accuracy, replace Numeric(20,0) data type with Double data type**

   For columns of measure type, not requiring high accuracy, it is suggested to replace Numeric data type with Double to enhance query performance.
+  For example the column counter_2 better use double type.
 The create table command can be modified as below :

 ```
   create table carbondata_table(
-    Dime_1 String,
     BEGIN_TIME bigint,
-    END_TIME bigint,
+    msisdn String,
     HOST String,
-    MSISDN String,
+    Dime_1 String,
-    counter_1 decimal,
+    counter_1, Decimal
     counter_2 double,
     ...
     )STORED BY 'carbondata'